 "It's their money and property.
 They can do with it as they please."
 John Bird can't differentiate between a rich and powerful corporate person and himself.
-He fears that limitations on the property and power of those, who use it to bind the rest of us in their debt, will endanger what little he's accumulated.
+He fears that limitations on the property and power of those, who use it to bind the rest of us in their debt, will endanger what little he's accumulated, all of which is in his pockets or the kit that must accompany him wherever he goes.
 Or is it that he thinks we can all be rich and he supports his betters on the prospect?

 "What does enlightened self interest mean to we the people?"
 Caliente is self interested too.

 "The corporations care only for the CEOs and principle investors, while they ignore any responsibility to the community that buys their goods and services.
 The players mostly make nothing and wonder what went wrong with the economy."